sranins/BusinessApplication-ReleaseNotes/articles/October18/intelligence-platform/index.md

 [!include[banner](../../includes/banner.md)]

-**REDMOND, Wash., — October 1, 2018**

-**DEMOCRATIZING INTELLIGENCE AND DRIVING THE DATA CULTURE**

-From its 2015 launch, Power BI has grown to over 1.5 million monthly active users in over 18,000 cities and 200+ countries.
-Microsoft CEO Satya Nadella notes that "We went from nowhere to be the leader in BI in the cloud with a
-\$500 million annualized revenue run rate”.

-As a leader in the Gartner Magic Quadrant for Analytics and BI Platforms, Microsoft is credited with democratizing access to insights by lowering cost and skill barriers to deriving insights from data.
 With a focus on delivering immediate "out of the box" value to business users, Power BI has enabled users to address their own needs through a combination of prepackaged content and the ease of developing and sharing reports and dashboards with colleagues.
 The resulting pervasive access to insights has proven a key enabler to organizations adopting a data-driven culture.

-Microsoft today announced several innovations that further the democratization of intelligence across the enterprise:
+The Autumn 2018 release includes several innovations that further the democratization of intelligence across the enterprise:

-**Power BI Desktop continues to delight customers with monthly releases loaded with new capabilities**
+**Power BI Desktop**

-Microsoft has rapidly delivered over 215 new Power BI Desktop features in a series of monthly updates, in response to passionate user feedback on proposed features.
-This fall, new capabilities include ways for report consumers to tweak visuals to answer a specific question about their data, even if they don’t have edit access to the report, support for a pivot-table like expand / collapse on the matrix visual and continued improvements to Q&A usability.
+Microsoft has rapidly delivered over 215 Power BI Desktop features in a series of monthly updates, in response to passionate user feedback on proposed features.
+This fall release includes ways for report consumers to tweak visuals to answer a specific question about their data, even if they don’t have edit access to the report, support for a pivot-table like expand / collapse on the matrix visual and continued improvements to Q&A usability.

 For Power BI authors, the Desktop adds composite models which allow data mash ups across Direct Query and imported data sources, to augment data with